Traffic-forecasting-project/traffic_prediction/README.md

 - **TomTom** and **OpenWeatherMap** APIs
 - **Pandas**, **Scikit-learn**, **Joblib**
 - **DVC** for data and model versioning
+- **Dagshub** for data storage and DVC integration with Github repo
 - *(Planned)*: uv, authorisation, monitoring, CI tools